Interest Groups, Caucuses and Sections

 The Interpersonal and Family Communication Interest Group was formed in 1996 to create an outlet for researchers, scholars, and practitioners in the fields of interpersonal and small group communication.
 Members engage in professional discussion and collaboration of interpersonal and small group communication relating to theoretical, empirical, community engagement, methodological, and pedagogical issues.
 The goal is to develop a strong network among its members to enhance theoretical development and research agendas within the academic and outside research communities, particularly within the Central States Region.

-Vice-Chair: Cimmiaron Alvarez, Rutgers University
+Chair: Cimmiaron F. Alvarez, Rutgers University

-Secretary: Lauren Johnsen, University of Memphis-Lambuth
+Secretary: Lauren J. Johnsen, University of Wisconsin-Stout

 The Media Studies Interest Group is united by a common interest in all aspects of media studies including mass communication, media education, media literacy, media production, telecommunications policy, media technology, media criticism, media and culture, media convergence, or other related areas.
 We are also committed to research and teaching on such topics as the functions of mass communication, audiences and their uses of media, and mass media impacts on both societies and institutions.
 This Interest Group also has a particular interest in studying the development of media technology forms, such as computer-mediated-communication, that alter traditional notions of mass communication.